Security

 DESCRIPTION = 'my new network policy'

-Once created, a network policy can be attached to an organization, or to an individual login and/or service account.
+A network policy can be attached to an organization, individual logins, and service accounts.

 Example